Ningxia China Travel Guide

 The main provincial museum, overviewing Ningxia's history, culture, and natural environment.
 Significant Western Xia artifact collection.

-Focuses on the geological history and environmental resources of the Ningxia region.
+Focuses on the geological history and resources from nature of the Ningxia region.

 Allow 2-3 hours for a thorough museum visit.